Integer Carath\'eodory results with bounded multiplicity: Introduction

-Instead of analyzing the integer Carath\'{e}odory rank with respect to the Hilbert basis of a cone, it is also of interest to study an integer Carath\'{e}odory rank for arbitrary generating sets with respect to fixed elements; see \citep{eisenbrandshmonincaratheodorybounds06}.
-In addition to this, the authors provide a link to problems in integer programming such as the cutting stock problem.
+Instead of analyzing the integer Carath\'{e}odory rank with respect to the Hilbert basis of a cone, it is also of interest to study the integer Carath\'{e}odory rank for general generating sets.
+This relates to studying the sparsity of feasible non-zero integral vectors to systems of linear Diophantine equations.
+A first contribution to this is due to \citep{eisenbrandshmonincaratheodorybounds06}.
+Over the last years, more results on this topic and the related question of finding sparse integer optimal solutions were obtained; see \citep{alievdeloesparelindio2017,alideloeisoerweissupportint2018,alievAverkovLoeraOertel21,dubeyliu2023shortproofsparse}, to name a few.